metrorailings/OwlBlog/content/posts/week-6-supercontest-picks.md

 UPDATE:

 On second thought, after watching tape of that game back in 2017, I'm not so impressed by the Chiefs' offense against the Texans defense.
 Despite losing two of its three best pass rushers early in the game, Houston was able to force Kansas City into a number of third-and-long situations.
-The problem here is that the Chiefs were able to convert on most of those plays, despite the odds being against them.
+The problem  was that the Chiefs were able to convert on most of those plays, despite the odds being against them.
 Some of those conversions came because of soft coverage on the part of the Texans, but other conversions came thanks to some great improvisational play by Alex Smith and Travis Kelce being a one-man wrecking crew.
 Either way, Kansas City's largely owes its offensive success to some terrific performances by a few key players - strategy only amounted to so much.
 Andy Reid doesn't have the Texans figured out like I originally assumed.

 ***